 And that is the actual experience of sitting and watching the candles.
 No one sits in front of the menorah thinking, “I can’t wait for these candles to grow so bright that there’s no more darkness.”
 Darkness is the condition that makes the candles beautiful and sweet.
 We can understand the meaning of Chanukah starting from that experience, rather than from some unintentionally dualistic, Hellenistic ideology that looks to expel darkness.
 Chanukah should be a celebration and savoring of the darkness, as well as an appreciation of the turning of the light.

-I belong to a lot of Facebook groups, and one of the most vibrant, JEDLAB, is for Jewish educators.
+One of the Facebook groups I belong to is for Jewish educators.
 Someone there asked, at what age should we tell our students that the oil burning for eight days was a myth made up by the rabbis, that there was no “miracle of light”?
 He also asked, when should we tell them that the Maccabees corruptly and illegally took over the high priesthood and the kingship, and in the end were the ones who gave the Romans a foothold in Israel/Palestine?

 Here’s how I responded: Before you tell them any of that, first tell them how Chanukah relates to the seasons of the Earth.
 Tell them that most cultures have light-based rituals in the time of greatest darkness, that Chanukah always includes the new moon that is closest to the solstice, which is in fact the darkest night of the year, and that the Shabbat before Chanukah the Torah always ends with Joseph abandoned in prison.
 Tell them that we make a bridge of light with our menorahs across that darkest night.